FCBtc1116/solana-ai-agent/README.md

-# Solana AgentKit Documentation
+# Solana AI Agent Documentation

-Welcome to the Solana AgentKit documentation!
-This Python package offers a robust toolkit for building AI-powered agents capable of interacting seamlessly with the Solana blockchain.
+Welcome to the **Solana AI Agent** documentation!
+This Python package provides a powerful toolkit for building AI-powered agents capable of interacting with the Solana blockchain.

 ## Quick Start

 ### Installation

+To install the package, use the following commands:

 ```bash
 # Basic installation